sei-curiosity/week05day03-railsValidations/README.md

 We set our [validations](http://guides.rubyonrails.org/active_record_validations.html) in our app/models/song.rb model.

-Let's make sure each person definitely has a first name and a last name before they're saved.
+Let's make sure each song definitely has a title and a genre before they're saved.

 ```ruby
 class Song < ActiveRecord::Base